SCCapstone/Mind404/README.md

    * Android Studio is recommended as the primary emulator for the app.
 Once downloaded, proceed to create a new AVD running Android 10.0 and API 29.
    * You may also download the Expo Go client app on your mobile device
 * CLI command line utility
-   * To do this, enter "npm install -g expo-cli" into your terminal
+   * To do this, enter the following command into your terminal
+        >  npm install -g expo-cli
 ## Setup

 Here you list all the one-time things the developer needs to do after cloning